mercedechen/preauthflow/README.md

 # PreAuthFlow
+*Pre-Authorization + Workflow = PreAuthFlow*

-This productivity application was created to alleviate the demands associated to the position of a Pre-Authorization Coordinator.
+This is a productivity application created to organize and assist with the demands associated to a Pre-Authorization Coordinator.
 It was specifically designed to assist my current field of work.

+## Demo
+You can access the demo [here](https://mercedechen.github.io/preauth-app/).